leofofeo/nfl-analytics/README.md

 # NFL Analytics Dashboard

-A comprehensive NFL analytics dashboard built with Streamlit, Polars, and DuckDB.
+A comprehensive NFL analytics dashboard built with Streamlit, Pandas, and DuckDB.

 ## Features